Anne Salmond

-Dame Mary Anne Salmond ONZ DBE FRSNZ (née Thorpe; born 16 November 1945) is a New Zealand anthropologist, environmentalist and writer.
+Dame Mary Anne Salmond ONZ DBE FRSNZ (née Thorpe; born 16 November 1945) is a New Zealand anthropologist.
 She was New Zealander of the Year in 2013.
 In 2020, she was appointed to the Order of New Zealand, the highest honour in New Zealand's royal honours system.

 Early life and family

 Born in Wellington in 1945, Mary Anne Thorpe was raised in Gisborne, before being sent to board at Solway College in Masterton, where she was dux in 1961.
 In 1962 and 1963, she attended Cleveland Heights High School in the US as an American Field Service scholar.

-Salmond then attended the University of Auckland, graduating Master of Arts in anthropology in 1968, and the University of Pennsylvania, where she gained a PhD in 1972.
+At the University of Auckland, Salmond graduated with Bachelor of Arts in 1966 and Master of Arts in anthropology in 1968.
+In the same year at Auckland Secondary Teachers' College, she received a Teaching Diploma with Distinction.
+Salmond later attended the University of Pennsylvania, where she gained a PhD in 1972.
 Her thesis was titled Hui – a study of Maori ceremonial gatherings.

 Salmond was inspired to research early Māori history during her time in the United States as a teenager.
 When asked to talk about New Zealand, she realised she did not know much about the Māori side of the story.
-Her links with the Māori world go back to her great-grandfather, James McDonald, a noted photographer, film-maker and artist who worked with Māori leaders including Sir Āpirana Ngata and Sir Peter Buck.
+Her family’s links with the Māori world go back to her great-grandfather, James McDonald, a noted photographer, film-maker and artist who worked with Māori leaders, including Sir Āpirana Ngata and Sir Peter Buck.

 Salmond married conservation architect Jeremy Salmond in 1971.
-They had three children, including anthropologist Amiria Salmond, and lived in Auckland until Jeremy Salmond's death on 3 January 2023.
+They had three children, including anthropologist Amiria Salmond, and lived in Auckland until Jeremy's death on 3 January 2023.

 Career

 In 2001, Salmond became Distinguished Professor of Māori Studies and Anthropology at the University of Auckland.
-From 2002 to 2007, Salmond served on the boards of the Foundation for Research, Science and Technology, the Museum of New Zealand, and she was chair of the New Zealand Historic Places Trust.
+From 2002 to 2007, Salmond served on the boards of the Foundation for Research, Science and Technology, the Museum of New Zealand, and was chair of the New Zealand Historic Places Trust.
 She was Pro-Vice-Chancellor (Equal Opportunity) at the University of Auckland from 1997 to 2006.
 She is the project sponsor for the Starpath Partnership for Excellence, which aims to ensure that Māori, Pacific and low-income students achieve their potential through education.

+Key publications

-She had a close relationship with Eruera Stirling and Amiria Stirling, noted elders of Te Whānau-ā-Apanui and Ngāti Porou.
+Salmond had a close relationship with Eruera Stirling and Amiria Stirling, noted elders of Te Whānau-ā-Apanui and Ngāti Porou.
 Their collaboration led to three books about Māori life: